-The children love it when they hear their name mentioned and the musician played their favourite song.
+The children love it when they hear their name mentioned and the musician plays their favourite song.
 The sessions are so therapeutic, making us all happy and lifting the atmosphere.
-They reduced anxiety and stress and helped us communicate with our children, distracting them from any discomfort, pain or worries they have.
+They reduce anxiety and stress and help us communicate with our children, distracting them from any discomfort, pain or worries they have.